TheJacksonLaboratory/FunDataR/2_uni_bivariate/lesson2.md

 Here we write a function that conducts R (default=10,000) experiments.
-In each experiment a random sample of size `n` is drawn from an infinite population, a confidence interval for the mean of the population is estimated from the sample, and we determine whether the population mean (known in this case) falls outside the specified interval.
+In each experiment a random sample of size `n` is drawn from an infinite population, a confidence interval for the mean of the population is estimated from the sample, and we determine whether the population mean (known, in this case) falls outside the specified interval.
 Then we compare the proportion of cases in which the population mean is outside the confidence interval with the nominal coverage of the interval: